Emfuleni Local Municipality: Mismanagement

+In spite of the court rulings, in October 2024 the municipality admitted that it had returned R640 million in unspent funds, intended for infrastructure improvements, to the Treasury.

+Corruption

+In March 2025, a company, Yellow Star Manufacturing, was accused of paying corrupt Emfuleni officials to set up illegal electricity infrastructure, costing the municipality millions of rand a month.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of ninety members elected by mixed-member proportional representation.
 Forty-five councillors are elected by first-past-the-post voting in forty-five wards, while the remaining forty-five are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) lost their majority of seats on the council for the first time.

 The following table shows the results of the 2021 election.